 The next step in planning your first Disney World trip is to decide on park tickets.
 Disney park tickets are bought per day.
 The more days you get, the cheaper they are per day.
 For 5 or more days, the price of an extra day drops to less than $10 per person.
 Disney recently changed their pricing structure to vary depending on when you go.
 Tickets prices during peak season are more expensive than during less crowded times.
 Visit Disney’s website for more details on the prices of tickets.

 Like with your hotel choices, there are ways to make park tickets more budget-friendly.
 If your budget is tight, cutting out tickets for your arrival and/or departure day is a good way to save some money.
 There are plenty of things to do outside the parks on those days.

 Step 8: Extra Options

 You can add on some extra options to your park tickets if you choose.
-But, they will cost you extra money.
+But, they will cost you more money.
 Let’s talk about them individually.

 With the base park ticket, you get into 1 park per day.
 However, if you want to go to more than one park in the same day, you need to add the park hopper.
 This will cost you about $55 per person per day.
-On your first trip, if you only have 1 day to spend in each park, I would suggest skipping park hoppers and saving the money.
+On your first trip, if you only have 1 day to spend in each park, I would suggest skipping park hoppers and save the money.
 If you will have park tickets for 5 or more days, then get the park hopper.
 After devoting one day to each park, you can then use your extra days to hop from park to park to revisit your favorite attractions or catch things you missed on previous days.

 Don’t worry if you can’t afford park hoppers on your first trip.
 This cut won’t detract from the enjoyment of your trip.
 There is more than enough to do in each park to keep you occupied.